Out of the Basement: Who Would Benefit From a Minimum Wage Increase in Ohio?

 The federal minimum wage of $5.15 an hour has less purchasing power than in all but one of the past fifty years.
-Since 1968, the value of a minimum wage paycheck has fallen by more than thirty percent.
-A full-time minimum wage worker brings in only $10,712 a year.
+Since its high point in 1968, the value of a minimum wage paycheck has fallen by more than 30%.
+Today a full-time minimum wage worker brings in only $10,712 a year, just two-thirds of the federal poverty line for a family of three ($16,090 per year in 2005).